norberello/age.at.crawl/README.md

-# Temperature and crawling age
+# Temperature and crawling age of infants in months

 This is a modified dataset from <https://www.openintro.org/data/index.php?data=babies_crawl> that generates the crawling age of 414 infants along with the average outdoor temperature for boxplot and correlational plotting purposes.
 The source paper: